 Do you have a child with a disability and are worried about finding suitable childcare?
 Or are you worried about the cost?
 Finding childcare for your child can be a stressful and worrying time, and may seem a lot more stressful if you are trying to find childcare to meet any additional needs your child may have.

-You can find useful advice on NI Direct - Childcare for a child with disabilities.
+You can find useful advice on Link to NI Direct - Childcare for a child with disabilities.

 There are various types of childcare available across Northern Ireland, depending on the age of your child.
 As a parent/carer you are best placed to decide on which type of childcare will suit your own and your child/rens' individual needs.

 You will need to think about whether you want your child cared for in your own home (Approved Home Childcare), in an early years setting (Day Nursery/Out of School/Creche/Playgroup, etc), or in another person's home (Childminder).
-Our childcare articles; Types of Childcare and Need Help Choosing Childcare? may help you decide on the best type of childcare for you and your child.
+Our childcare articles; Link to Types of Childcare and Link to Need Help Choosing Childcare? may help you decide on the best type of childcare for you and your child.

-Once you have decided on your preferred type of childcare, use our childcare search to find childcare in your area.
+Once you have decided on your preferred type of childcare, use our childcare search to find childcare in you area

 There are different filters that you can use on our childcare search at Family Support NI that will help you to find the most suitable childcare providers